root-project/root/documentation/users-guide/InputOutput.md

 **Case B**: You use the automatic `Streamer` in the dictionary file.

--   Move the old Streamer from the file generated by `rootcint` to your class implementation file, then modify the Streamer function as in Case A above.
+-   Move the old Streamer from the file generated by `rootcling` to your class implementation file, then modify the Streamer function as in Case A above.